-A Greek island where you can truly escape from it all.
+Kefalonia of the Greek Islands has to be one of the locations where you can truly escape from it all.

-This Greek island is a mystical, magical place to truly get away from it all and indulge in clear blue waters, fresh seafood, friendly locals and gorgeous local wines.
-One of the most picture perfect locations, you will want to take photos everywhere you go.
+The Greek island of Kefalonia is a mystical, magical place to truly get away from it all and indulge in clear blue waters, fresh seafood, friendly locals and gorgeous local wines.
+One of the most picture-perfect locations, you will want to take photos everywhere you go.

 Kefalonia was the setting for both the book and the movie of Louis de Bernières’ famous novel Captain Corelli’s Mandolin, and with the breathtaking views, rugged mountains and jaw-dropping oceans, it’s no wonder.